omega8cc/provision_civicrm/README.txt

 Drop this directory in Aegir's Drush path (e.g. /var/aegir/.drush).

-Create an Aegir platform that has the CiviCRM module in its sites/all directory.
+Create an Aegir platform that has the CiviCRM module in its sites/all directory (although in recent versions, we try to phase out this requirement so that we can better support install profiles).

+A "drush make" makefile is available in civicrm.make.

 Verify the platform once the module has been added.

 When creating a new site, provision_civicrm will detect the presence of CiviCRM in the platform and will install/configure it automatically.